Dispatcher Salary: How Much a Truck Dispatcher Makes

 Keeping freight documentation in order is crucial to the success of any transportation process.
 Truck dispatchers do their part by making sure freight bills, invoices, Proof of Shipment, and any relevant reports are ready and available for the larger business in one centralized location.

 As more and more companies are digitalizing their processes and moving to paperless procedures, freight documentation becomes digital too.
-Especially if the company does contactless deliveries, storing photo proof takes designated Proof of Delivery tools.
+Especially if the company does contactless deliveries, taking and storing photo proof requires designated Proof of Delivery apps.

 Truck dispatcher requirements & skills